What Does Blood Meal Mean?

 Blood meal is a source of organic, nitrogen-rich fertilizer that often comes in the form of dry powder.
-Blood meal is sourced from animal blood, often from cattle or hog blood, and is a slaughterhouse by-product.
+Blood meal is sourced from animal blood, often from cattle or hog, and is a slaughterhouse by-product.

 In cannabis cultivation, blood meal is used sparingly to stimulate vegetative growth in young plants, both seedlings and clones.